dmpstats/Standardise_Formats_and_Calculate_Basic_Statistics/README.md

 ### Settings

 `Filter by Time Interval` (integer): The length of interval, in minutes, to which to filter data.
-NULL means no filtering will take place.
+Must be less than 60 NULL means no filtering will take place.
 Defaults to 5-minute intervals.
-`move2::mt_filter_per_interval` is used for this filtering with `criterion = first`.
+The function `move2::mt_filter_per_interval` is used for this filtering with the parameter `criterion = first`.

 `Bind additional timestamp columns` (logical): Determines whether to append specific timestamp data (*hour,* *minute,* *second,* *hourmin,* and *yearmonthday*) to the output.
-If FALSE, overrides *Keep Essential Columns*.
+If FALSE, this overrides *Keep Essential Columns*.

 `Bind UTM location data` (logical): Determines whether to generate and append Universal Transverse Mercator (UTM) data to the output.
 If TRUE, the primary geometry will become UTM data.